danielOuattara/React_Birthdays_Reminder_Deployed_Netlify/README.md

 ## What

-In this work I greatly increased the base project by converting it to more advanced React.js technics:
+In this work I greatly increased the base project by converting it by using more advanced React.js technics:

 - functionnal component (base project)
 - class component